TechSivaram/AWS-Kinesis/README.md

 # AWS-Kinesis

-Calling kinesis api using SignV4 to get ice server info
+Calling kinesis api using SignV4 to get ice server info needed for video calling